RedisLabs/redislabs-docs/content/rs/administering/troubleshooting/cluster-recovery.md

     If you use local persistent storage, place all the recovery files on each of the cluster nodes.

-1. To recover the cluster with the configuration from the original cluster, from the [rladmin]({{< relref "/rs/references/cli-reference/rladmin.md" >}}) command-line interface (CLI):
+1. To recover the cluster configuration from the original cluster to the first node in the new cluster, from the [rladmin]({{< relref "/rs/references/cli-reference/rladmin.md" >}}) command-line interface (CLI):

     ```src